crunchwrap89/Vue3-TS-Scaffold/README.md

-# Scaffold Application for Vue3 with Typescript
+# Scaffold Application for Vue3 with Typescript, PostCSS and Vite

 This is a scaffold for creating new apps with Vue 3, Typescript, PostCSS and Vite.
 This repo is automatically updated with the newest version of all dependencies via dependabot.